Yahoo shares climb on report Alibaba deal near

 He also noted the transaction could reduce the amount of capital necessary to take the company private -- a "likely scenario."

-The potential sale of the asset is especially noteworthy against the backdrop of Yahoo's struggles over the past decade as it tries to regain relevance in the face of competition from the likes of Google Inc (GOOG.O) and Facebook Inc (FB.O).
+The potential sale of the asset is especially noteworthy against the backdrop of Yahoo's struggles over the past decade as it tries to regain relevance in the face of competition from the likes of Google Inc and Facebook Inc.

 Third Point, run by Daniel Loeb, is the one of Yahoo's biggest shareholders and pushing for changes.